Snowflake-Labs/sf-samples/samples/streamlit-in-snowflake/snowflake-telemetry/README.md

 Telemetry for Streamlit in Snowflake has the following limitations currently.
 We are working to improve these.

-- App name is not captured automatically in `RESOURCE_ATTRIBUTES`. `snow.executable.type` shows `"PROCEDURE"` instead of `"STREAMLIT"`.
+- App name is not captured automatically in `RESOURCE_ATTRIBUTES`.
-- `db.user` does not capture the app viewer.
-Current workaround: Set `st.experimental_user.user_name` in your events manually.
+- `snow.executable.type` shows `"PROCEDURE"` instead of `"STREAMLIT"`.
+- Display title of the app is not captured automatically.
 - Events take a few minutes to propagate to event table starting when the app session is closed.
 - You can record only 128 events per app session.
 - `TRACE_LEVEL` and `LOG_LEVEL` parameters cannot be set at Streamlit object level - only account, database or schema.